caused by the genetic conditions Male Pattern Baldness

 World's 'moral compass'

-At present there are two primary treatments for pattern hair loss available which are clinically-proven and successfully used by men and women worldwide to prevent shedding and promote regrowth.
+At present there already two established treatments for pattern hair loss which are clinically-proven and recognised by the UK's and USA's medical regulatory boards, being both MHRA licensed and FDA approved for this purpose.